 Vocation Chalice Ministry

 Many older Catholics remember parish life and schools staffed by an abundance of priests and sisters.
 But, younger Catholics have grown up with little or no experience of women and men in religious life.
-To raise the awareness level of vocations at St. Polycarp’s, we are once again trying to re-establish this ministry.
+Our Vocation Chalice Ministry brings awareness to the need to pray for vocations to the priesthood and religious life.